creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-16-cotracker.md

 * The key idea is to reinforce contextual aspects through the joint tacking formulation

-* Different configuration are tested, with global strategy (support points form a regular grid across the whole image), with local strategy (the grid of points is centered around the point we wish to track, allowing the model to focus on a neighbourhood of it)
+* Different configuration are tested, with global strategy (support points form a regular grid across the whole image), with local strategy (the grid of points is centered around the point we wish to track, allowing the model to focus on a neighbourhood of it), or with SIFT strategy (SIFT is used to detect support points)

 ![](/collections/images/cotracker/support-point-strategies.jpg)